 Since their inception a little more than a decade ago, cryptocurrencies have proven to be a volatile asset class.
 So at first, it seems like they would be a poor choice for a retirement account.
 However, that volatility can also run to the upside and generate huge returns over time.

 As long as the rest of your retirement portfolio is properly allocated, mixing in a limited amount of cryptocurrency may offer an opportunity to capitalize on significant price movements without risking the rest of your retirement savings.

 Note: My personal rule is that no more than 10% of my investable assets can be in risky assets, including individual stocks.

 You get the same tax benefits with an SDIRA as with a traditional IRA: contributions are tax-deductible and withdrawals during retirement are taxed as ordinary income.
 You can also open a Roth SDIRA, where you contribute after-tax dollars.
 However, with this type of account, qualified withdrawals in retirement are tax-free.

 IRAs have income limits (which vary depending on your tax filing status, but start at $144,000 for single tax filers) and contribution limits ($6,000 if you’re under 50).
 You can learn more about the benefits and drawbacks of different account types in my guide to the difference between Roth and traditional IRAs.

 Note: When investing in risky assets within my retirement plan, my preference is a Roth account, because it will allow me to avoid a huge tax bill should those assets surge in value.

 This means they hold on to these alternative assets for safekeeping on behalf of investors.
 They are a “qualified custodian” as defined by the SEC.

 At the time of publication, Kingdom Trust’s CEO is Ryan Radloff.
 Radloff also co-founded and led CoinShares, a digital asset investment strategy firm.
-CoinShares is the firm that manages the crypto lending side for Choice.
+CoinShares is the firm that previously managed the crypto lending side for Choice.

 How Choice IRAs Work

 Choice IRAs can include a mix of traditional assets and alternative investments, such as mutual fund and ETF shares, cryptocurrencies, precious metals and stocks.